shanujaiswal/Practice_Project/Python/1) Python Notes.md

 # Module(Code Library)

 --> It is a file written by another programmer that generally has a function we can use

+# OOPS in Python

+--> To map with real world scenarios we started using objects in code.It is called as object orinted programming .
+--> Object-Oriented Programming (OOP) in Python is based on four fundamental principles:

+1. Encapsulation
+2. Abstraction
+3. Inheritance
+4. Polymorphism.

+--> there are several other related concepts, such as classes, objects, constructors, and method overriding.

+# Classes and Objects

+--> A class is a blueprint for creating objects.
+It defines attributes (variables) and methods (functions) that describe the behavior of objects.
+--> Class name always start with capital letter.
+--> eg: creating class
+class Student:
+name = "karan kumar"
+--> An object is an instance of a class that holds data and can perform actions defined by the class. eg : Creating object (instance) s1 = Student() print(s1.name)

+# **init** Function /\ Constructors

+--> A constructor (**init** method) is a special method that initializes an object's attributes when it is created.
+--> It is automatically called when a new instance of a class is created.

+# Encapsulation

+--> Encapsulation is the process of bundling data (attributes) and methods (functions) that operate on the data into a single unit called a class.
+--> It restricts direct access to certain details of an object and can be achieved using access modifiers:

+1. Public: Accessible from anywhere.
+2. Protected: Indicated with a single underscore (\_), meant to be used within the class and subclasses.
+3. Private: Indicated with double underscores (\_\_), intended for internal use within the class.

+--> Encapsulation helps in data hiding and ensures controlled access to an object's attributes.

+# Abstraction

+--> Abstraction is the concept of hiding the internal implementation details of an object and exposing only the necessary functionalities.
+--> It allows users to interact with an object through a well-defined interface without knowing the underlying complexity.
+--> Abstraction is typically achieved using abstract classes and methods, which define a structure but leave implementation details to subclasses.

+# Inheritance

+--> Inheritance is the mechanism that allows a class (child class) to inherit attributes and methods from another class (parent class).
+-->It helps in code reusability and hierarchical classification.
+==> Types of Inheritance in Python:

+1. Single Inheritance: A child class inherits from a single parent class.
+2. Multiple Inheritance: A child class inherits from more than one parent class.
+3. Multilevel Inheritance: A class inherits from another class, which in turn inherits from another class, forming a chain.
+4. Hierarchical Inheritance: Multiple child classes inherit from a single parent class.
+5. Hybrid Inheritance: A combination of multiple inheritance types.

+# Polymorphism

+--> Polymorphism allows a single interface to be used for different types.
+--> It enables the same function or method to have different behaviors based on the object it is acting upon.
+==> Types of Polymorphism:

+1. Method Overriding: A child class provides a specific implementation of a method that is already defined in its parent class.
+2. Method Overloading (not directly supported in Python): Achieved through default arguments or variable-length arguments (\*args, \*\*kwargs).
+3. Operator Overloading: The ability to define the behavior of operators (+, -, \*, etc.) for user-defined objects.

+# Method Overriding

+--> Method overriding occurs when a subclass provides a specific implementation of a method that is already defined in its parent class.
+--> The overridden method in the child class must have the same name and parameters as the method in the parent class.